GOP Pols Forced to Admit the ‘Big Lie’ Is BS During Farcical Texas Showdown

 “I know that we heard testimony that there was difficulty getting election workers and poll watchers, but I don’t know that [there was] evidence of fraud,” said Hughes.

-Keith Ingram, director of the Elections Division at the Texas Secretary of State’s Office, echoed Hughes’ admission that drive-thru and 24-hour polling places had not been an issue.
+Keith Ingram, director of the Elections Division at the Texas Secretary of State’s Office, echoed Hughes’ admission that drive-through and 24-hour polling places had not been an issue.

 “I don’t think we have any evidence of actual fraud,” he said.
 “There are discrepancies that resulted because of the failure to check the machines...on a continual basis throughout the voting process.
 So, there were problems involved with it, but nothing that we’ve seen rises to [the level of] fraud.”

 Jonathan White, division chief of the Texas Attorney General’s Election Integrity Division, testified that his office’s main concern was related to anyone “coming between” a voter and the ballot box and attempting to influence their vote.
 This, he said, tends to involve campaign workers (and occasionally the candidates themselves), and “vulnerable” voters, such as the elderly.
-At the moment, the Texas AG has voter fraud cases pending in state court against 44 individual defendants, according to White—only one of which is related to the 2020 election.
-(It is important to note that White’s boss, Texas Attorney General Ken Paxton, is presently being prosecuted on felony securities fraud charges.)
+The Texas AG has voter fraud cases pending in state court against 44 individual defendants, according to White—but just one is related to the 2020 election.
+(It is important to note that White’s boss, Texas Attorney General Ken Paxton, is being prosecuted on felony securities fraud charges.)

 That’s a rate of .0004 percent, West noted.